andreasdominik/HermesMQTT.jl/docs/src/details.md

 ### 3) Create similar intents for all languages:

-The most time-consuming step ist to create the intents in the Snips console - however this is necessary, because speach-to-text as well as natural language understanding highly depend on the language.
+The most time-consuming step ist to create the intents in the Snips/Rhasspy console - however this is necessary, because speach-to-text as well as natural language understanding highly depend on the language.

 ### 4) Switch between languages:

-A language can be selected in the `config.ini` of `HermesMQTT`, the `config.ini` of each skill or as kw-argument when calling a say-function.
+A language can be selected in the `config.ini` of `HermesMQTT` or the `config.ini` of each skill.

 ### 5) Utter texts in the defined language: